LeNPaul/Lagrange/README.md

 ### Starting From Scratch

-To completely start from scratch, simply delete all the files in the `_posts`, and `menu` folder, and add your own content.
+To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, and `menu` folder, and add your own content.
 You may also replace the `README.md` file with your own README.
-Everything in the `_data` folder can be edited to suit your needs.
+Everything in the `_data` folder and `_config.yml` file can be edited to suit your needs.
+You may also change the `favicon.ico` file to your own favicon.

 ## Configuration

+### Sample Posts

+Visit the [the demo site](https://lenpaul.github.io/Lagrange/) to find sample posts that show what different types of text formatting look like, as well as best practices for setting up your own site.

 ### Site Variables